 2) Get to Know the Paytable

-Once you have chosen the right video poker game and, of course, the best place to play, the next sensible step is to peruse and understand the paytable.
-This is like the instructional manual for the game.
-It will help you devise your video poker strategy, and determine potential returns.
+Once you have selected the right video poker game and, of course, the best online casino to play at, the next sensible step is to peruse and understand the paytable.
+This is like the instruction manual for the game because it will help you devise your video poker strategy, and determine potential winnings.

-A paytable in video poker is designed based on 5-card poker hands, which are ranked as follows for the game Jacks or Better:
+A paytable in video poker is drawn based on 5-card poker hands, which are ranked as follows for the game Jacks or Better:

-Royal Flush; This implies the appearance of 10-J-Q-K-A, all of the same suit.
-For example, 10-jack-queen-king-ace all of the clubs, spades, hearts or diamonds.
+Royal Flush; This means you see 10-J-Q-K-A, all of the same suit.
+For example, 10-jack-queen-king-ace all of clubs, spades, hearts or diamonds.

-Straight Flush; This means 5 consecutive cards of a similar suit have to appear.
-For instance, 4-5-6-7-8, all of the diamonds.
+Straight Flush; This means 5 consecutive cards of a similar suit appear.
+For instance, 4-5-6-7-8, all of hearts.

-Four-of-a-Kind; It’s exactly what it means - a hand with 4 different cards of a similar rank.
-For instance, you can get A of diamonds, A of clubs, A of spades and A of hearts.
+Four-of-a-Kind; As its name suggests, this is where you get a hand with 4 different cards of a similar rank.
+For instance, you can get A of diamonds, A of clubs, A of spades, and A of hearts.

-Flush; Unlike Royal Flush, the 5 cards don’t have to be consecutive.
+Flush; Unlike the Royal Flush, the 5 cards don’t have to be consecutive.
 But they need to be of the same suit.
-For instance, A, Q, 7, 3, 2, all of the clubs.
+For instance, A, Q, 7, 4, 3, all of the spades.

 Three-of-a-Kind; This is a hand with 3 cards of the same rank.
-For instance, 3 of diamonds, 3 of hearts, and 3 of clubs.
+For example, 5 of diamonds, 5 of hearts, and 5 of clubs.

 Two Pair; This hand has 2 cards of one rank and 2 other cards of another rank.
-For instance, 5 of hearts, 5 of clubs, 2 of diamonds, and 2 of spades.
+For example, 4 of hearts, 4 of clubs, 7 of diamonds, and 7 of spades.

 Pair of Jacks or Better; it’s exactly what it sounds like - 2 J’s, Q’s, K’s, or A’s

-Now that you are aware of how much each possible hand of Jacks or Better is worth, let’s see how to strategize and increases your odds of winning.
+Now that you are aware of how much each possible hand of Jacks or Better is worth, let’s see how to strategize and increase your chances of winning.

 3) Hone the Strategy

-Again, video poker is, for the most part, a game of skill and strategy.
-You can't play any which way and expect to win.
-At this point, you should make a point of learning the best strategy for the particular video poker game you’ve chosen.
+To reiterate, video poker is, for the most part, a game of skill and strategy.
+You can't play expecting to win without a sound strategy and game plan.
+At this point, you should aim to learn the best strategy for the specific video poker game you’ve selected.

-This happens with every hand you are dealt with.
-Only a mathematically devised strategy will get you the most out of your video poker playing session.
-A strategy that’s great for Deuces, for instance, may not work for Jacks or Better.
-The vice versa is also true.
+This happens with every hand you are dealt.
+Only a mathematically based strategy will maximize your video poker playing session.
+A strategy that’s great for Deuces, for instance, may not work for Jacks or Better, or vice versa.

-A general good example is Simplified Strategy by Wizard for Jacks or Better.
+The Simplified Strategy by Wizard for Jacks or Better is an example of a good general approach.
 In this strategy, you relegate a small part of the return, usually 0.8%.
 In return, you’ll enjoy a strategy that is far easier to remember and learn.

-The idea behind this strategy is to play the list’s highest hand which best matches your cards.
-Here is a good example which only works for 9/6 Jacks or Better;
+The idea behind this approach is to play the list’s highest hand which best matches your cards.
+Here is a prime example which only works for 9/6 Jacks or Better;

 4) Practice, Practice, Practice!

 Decisions, decisions!
-Even the best of us want to jump right in. however, if you have not played video poker before, it’s prudent to take some time to practice and sharpen your skills and strategy.
-A veteran player can also practice to brush up on some of their tactics.
+Even the best of us want to jump right in on the action, but, if you don’t have experience playing video poker before, it’s important to take some time to practice and sharpen your game-playing skills and strategy.
+A veteran player can also use some practice to brush up on some of their tactics.

 The good news is that most online casinos offer free-play versions of their video poker games.
-This makes it easy and risk-free for you to practice.
-Use external practice games like Wizard’s which will indicate when you make a strategy error.
-Bovada Casino has a worthy practice game, too.
+This makes it easy and risk-free for you to practice before betting real money where it really counts.
+External practice games like Wizard will indicate when you make a strategy error.
+Bovada Casino features a solid practice game, also.

 5) Place Your Maiden Bet

-By now, you should have your favorite video poker game.
-You must also have the desired bankroll, online casino, strategy, and skills.
-Make sure that you have practiced plenty, as well.
+By now, you should have selected your favorite video poker game.
+You must also have obtained your desired bankroll, online casino, strategy, and skills.
+Make sure that you have also gotten plenty of practice.

-It’s now high-time to place your first bet.
+Finally, the time is now to place your first bet.
 The good thing is that you can adjust your bet amount at any time.
-But, first, you have to choose your bet size or insert money/load card in case of a physical video poker machine.
+But, first, you have to choose your bet size or insert a money/load card in case you’re playing at a physical video poker machine.

-Depending on the amount you inserted, you will see the number of credits of the screen of the machine.
+Depending on the amount you inserted into the machine, you will see the number of credits on the screen.
 For instance, when you insert $50 and the credit limit is 10 cents, the machine will tell you that you have 500 credits.

 For online video poker games, you will have to pick the credit limits you want.
-More often than not, you can switch between 5 cents, 10 cents, 25 cents, 50 cents, $1, $5 and $10.
+Generally, you can switch between 5 cents, 10 cents, 25 cents, 50 cents, $1, $5, and $10.

-As a rule of thumb, you must play a max bet to take maximum advantage of your credits per game.
-For example, if you intended to wager 50 cents per game, always play max number credits and pick a lower limit per game.
+As a general rule, you must play a max bet to make the most of your credits per game.
+For example, if you intended to wager 50 cents per game, always play the max number of credits and pick a lower limit per game.
 The possible payout will be much higher than when you play fewer credits at a higher limit.

 6) Which Cards to Hold?

-This is where the fun and excitement starts.
-It’s also the most challenging portion of playing video poker.
-Knowing which card to hold will certainly make a big difference.
-Thankfully, this is where your video strategy chart comes into the picture.
+This is where the fun and excitement begins.
+It’s also the most challenging part of playing video poker.
+Knowing which card to hold will certainly make a big difference to your gaming outcomes.
+Thankfully, this is where your video strategy chart comes into play.
 Stick to your strategy no matter how counterintuitive it might seem.

-Use the strategy chart when you practice, helping you memorize better and prevent chances of mistakes.
-Every incorrect decision you make will cost you in returns.
+Use the strategy chart when you practice.
+This helps you commit it to memory and prevent gaming mistakes.
+Every incorrect decision you make will cost you in return.
 It’s worth noting that your knowledge of the poker hand ranks and paytable may also become especially useful.
-Take them into consideration when mastering the strategy of whatever video poker game you intend to play.
+Take them into account when mastering the strategy of whatever video poker game you intend to play.

 7) Know When to Double Down on Your Winnings

-The big question is: should you wager or not wager your video poker winnings?
+The major question is: should you or should you not wager your video poker winnings?
 This is particularly true with video poker games with a very low house edge.
 Casinos offer you a chance to double your winnings if you succeed or go home with nothing if you lose.

 This is a big gamble and a genuine concern for most video poker players.
-This is how this works: the casino lets you choose a single card from the winning hand.
-If the card you choose is higher in value than the one chosen by the house, you multiply your winnings by two.
+The way this works is simple: the casino lets you choose a single card from the winning hand.
+If the card you choose is higher in value than the one chosen by the house, you double your winnings.

-Some casinos may have limits and other requirements that apply to how many times you can double down on your winnings.
-In some cases, the casino can allow you to quadruple your winnings.
+Some casinos may place limits and other requirements that apply to how many times you can double down on your winnings.
+In some cases, the casino may allow you to quadruple your winnings.
 This is usually the case for video poker games from software provider Playtech.
 Again, this is a scenario in which your master strategy will come to your rescue.

-We understand that video poker might sound complex.
-But it’s one of the easiest types of casino games to learn, master and play.
-The most important thing to remember is to learn and how to stick to the best strategy in each hand.
-Practice will also be worth your while and money!
+We understand that video poker may sound complicated but it’s one of the easiest types of casino games to learn, play, and master.
+The most important thing to remember is to learn and adhere to the best strategy for each hand.
+Consistent practice will also be worth your while and money!